truthwave/Home-Care-Fee-Calculation-Navigator-GPT/README.md

 I designed and developed this GPT, including:

-- Prompt engineering tailored to the Japanese long-term care system
+- Prompt engineering tailored for Japan’s long-term care fee system
 - UX design for clarity and usability
 - Testing and refining calculations and legal explanations